Rappetor/Sovol-SV08-Mainline/README.md

 - You need a 'Makerbase MKS EMMC-ADAPTER V2 USB 3.0' USB adapter to be able to read/write the eMMC.
   - It is recommended to get yourself a seperate eMMC module (MKS eMMC Module) on which you install the new OS Image and mainline klipper.
 This way you always have a backup (eMMC) of a working printer.
     - 8GB eMMC have been reported not to work properly.
 Please get yourself a 32GB MKS eMMC to avoid issues.
-- If you go for the '*method 2*' you need a big enough SD card.
+- If you go for the '*method 2*' you need a big enough SD card (it's also possible to run everything from the SD card by the way).
 - You will need an ST-Link V2 (Mini) with the STM32CubeProgrammer software installed to be able to update/flash the MCU firmwares.